cockroachdb/docs/v20.2/interleave-in-parent.md

 {{site.data.alerts.end}}

 {{site.data.alerts.callout_danger}}
 Interleaved tables will be deprecated in a future release.
-After [upgrading to v20.2](upgrade-cockroach-version.html), we recommend that you [de-interleave](#de-interleave-tables) any existing interleaved tables and replace any existing interleaved secondary indexes.
+After [upgrading to v20.2](upgrade-cockroach-version.html), we recommend that you [convert any existing interleaved tables to non-interleaved tables](#convert-interleaved-tables-to-non-interleaved-tables) and replace any existing interleaved secondary indexes with non-interleaved indexes.
 We do not recommend interleaving tables in new clusters.
 {{site.data.alerts.end}}

 ## How interleaved tables work